 If you prefer the combination of mountains and lochs, within easy reach of the city, then Loch Lomond is perfect, due to its close proximity to the city of Glasgow.

-Scotland Holiday Rentals are a home away from home, offering everything you need in the way of comfort and luxury, and you can choose a from city centre locations to more remote (and scenic) parts of the country.
+Scotland Holiday Rentals offer an ideal home away from home, providing everything you need in the way of privacy, comfort and luxury, and you can choose anything from busy city centre locations to more remote (and most scenic) parts of the country.

-For those romantic city breaks, Edinburgh, our capital, and Glasgow, our largest city, each have a multitude of romantic restaurants, concerts, theatre, events, tours and attractions to keep you going.
+For those romantic city breaks, Edinburgh, our capital, and Glasgow, our largest city, each have a multitude of romantic restaurants, concerts, theatre, events, tours and attractions to guarantee you a great time.

-But, wherever you choose to have your romantic Scotland break, the culture, history, the friendliness and the beauty of the country will live with you for a long time after you leave.
+But, wherever you choose to have your romantic Scotland break, the culture, history, the friendliness and the beauty of the country will live with you for a long time after you return home.